kumahq/kuma/docs/madr/decisions/030-extended-global-insights.md

 - `zones` info can be extracted and aggregated from `ZoneInsight`
 - `policies` are present in `MeshInsight.Policies` we just need to aggregate them to get the overall count.

-#### Global Insight as a resource
+#### Computing Global Insight

-Right now Global Insight is not one of the Kuma resources it is computed on the fly after calling `/global-insights` endpoint.
-Global Resource should be treated as any other resource in Kuma, and stored in control plane storage.
-Thanks to this we would be able to compute them on a constant basis and cache the result.
+Computing Global Insight is not heavy, since we have all the data computed already, so we will create it when asked for.
+We will add some small cache for it so don't recompute it too often.

+#### Generating openapi schema

+We would like to create new endpoint and generate Go types from OpenAPI schema.
+OpenAPI recommends to write schema first and then generate language specific code from it.
+[Source](https://learn.openapis.org/best-practices.html)